NhmGrj/ParkingMapProject/README.md

 ## Project details
 ParkingMapProject was a technical project asked to be done by https://www.parkingmap.fr/ .

-The purpose of the test was to record a parking traffic.
+The test was to record a parking traffic.
 For the purpose of extracting re-usable data.

 I had to realise a PHP program in order to display:
     - The total slots number (Assumed available and occupied)